 National History Day makes learning fun!
 One Iowa History Day parent commented, "The organizational, research, and social skills used (in History Day) are unparalleled in any other school program we've been involved with."

 National History Day students use primary, secondary, community and statewide resources on a subject of their choice related to the annual theme.
-The 2014 NHD theme is "Rights and Responsibilities in History."
+The 2015 theme is "Leadership and Legacy in History."

 Working individually or collaboratively in groups of 2 to 5, students produce documentaries, exhibits, performances, papers, or web sites.
 Students in grades 6 through 12 may choose to participate in the national event cycle by presenting their research at a competitive series of local, district, state, and national events.
 Students in grades 4 and 5 may participate in a non-competitive Youth Division.